 It is a workbook style course, offering you short "lectures", STRONGLY suggested supplemental reading, video's to watch, relaxation techniques, breathing for relaxation, physical support tools etc. There are also assignments, such as journaling prompts, exercises to prepare for the work of labor, and writing a birth plan for example.
 I believe in birth plans, when they are reasonable, because any event of this magnitude requires at least a framework that your circle can refer to.
 It allows the family to focus on comfort and care without constant interruptions and incessant questions from staff.
 It provides a simple list of directives regarding any specific medical procedures or interventions, for mom or baby, that may be difficult to understand and/or make informed choice about while working though labor.

-I hope you enjoy the course, I use it in my classroom and can attest to the fact that families who have used it, very often have fewer interventions than they otherwise would have, they have expressed that they have felt empowered by birth, they felt well armed to ask questions and command respect and dignity from care providers, they have reported feeling confident in the face of having to make choices to accept interventions that became necessary, allowing them to accept even a surgical birth more easily because they knew and fully understood that it was the healthiest choice for mom or baby.
-At it's core, Expecting Kindness is a call for a MUCH deeper reverence for the most creative force in nature, none of us would be here without birth; it is the first moment that a family meets one another and it can be honored far and away more than it often is.
+I hope you enjoy the course, whether in person with me (class activities and discussions are supplemental to the books content, and making connections and being with other families that are going through like experiences is very helpful), or independently in your living room.
+Based on feedback I’ve received, I can attest to the fact that families who have used it, very often have fewer interventions than they otherwise would have, they have expressed that they have felt empowered by birth, they felt well armed to ask questions and command respect and dignity from care providers, they have reported feeling confident in the face of having to make choices to accept interventions that became necessary, allowing them to accept even a surgical birth more easily because they knew and fully understood that it was the healthiest choice for mom or baby.
+At it's core, Expecting Kindness is a call for a MUCH deeper reverence for the most creative force in our human experience, none of us would be here without birth; it is the first moment that a family meets one another and it can be honored far and away more than it often is.
 Women deserve to be empowered through birth, we deserve to be treated with kindness, patience, to be understood, have thorough explanations of any risks or complications, as well as all risks and benefits to proposed treatments, we deserve to be asked permission to be touched.
 We deserve to feel the power of our bodies, to know that we are capable of far more than we realized.